 The NIH Training Program in Alzheimer’s Disease Clinical and Translational Research (ADCTR) provides interdisciplinary education for predoctoral students spanning the life sciences, chemistry, chemical engineering, biomedical engineering and architecture.
 The Training Program incorporates an integrated and multidisciplinary platform to train predoctoral students at the interface of architecture, biology, biophysics, biomedical engineering, chemistry and chemical engineering focusing on the quantitative linkages that define this interface and preparing trainees for careers in applied sciences and clinical research.

 The Training Program provides funding for nine (6 NIH-supported, 3 Rensselaer-supported) Ph.D. candidates annually.
 Both the NIH and Rensselaer fellowships cover full tuition and provide a stipend of up to $28,667 annually for two years.
 Women and minority students as well as students with disabilities are especially encouraged to apply.
-Eighteen faculty across five departments participate in the program.
+Seventeen faculty across five departments participate in the program.

 What Is NIA?